MrBlueXav/Stocharythm-box/README.md

 **Features** :
 9 voices at the moment :
 - 6 sample players which can access to 41 famous short samples (800kB)
-- 1 Synthetic Bass Drum  (DaisySP/ Emilie Gillet)
+- 1 sampled kick (no more because too greedy : Synthetic Bass Drum  (DaisySP/ Emilie Gillet))
 - 1 white noise with ADSR
 - 1 808 snare